 The second situation is a torus-shaped cloud.
-This cloud is generated about the z-axis with a primary radius of $r_1 = 2.5$ m, a secondary radius of at maximum $r{2,\text{max}} = 0.5$ m at an offset of $\Delta \vec{x} = \begin{pmatrix} 0 & 0 & 5 \end{pmatrix}^{T}$.
-The base velocity is directed in the positive z-direction, and thus moving towards the center of the torus.
+This cloud is generated about the z-axis with a primary radius of $r_1 = 2.5 \text{ m}$, a secondary radius of at maximum $r{2,\text{max}} = 0.5 \text{ m}$ at an offset of $\Delta \vec{x} = \begin{pmatrix} 0 & 0 & 5 \end{pmatrix}^{\top}$.
+The initial position of the camera is $p_c^w(0) = \begin{pmatrix} 0 & 0 & 0 \end{pmatrix}^{\top}$ and the end position is $p_c^w(\infty) = \begin{pmatrix} 0 & 0 & 8 \end{pmatrix}^{\top}$, which means the base velocity is directed in the positive z-direction, and thus moving along a line through the center of the torus.
 The hypothesis is that due to eccentricities of the torus, the camera aim will be pulled towards one side of the torus and will remain in that direction while moving upwards.
 However, due to the effect of β there will be a limit where the angle cannot rotate any further.

-The response in this situation is shown in figures 4.48, 4.49 and 4.50.
-Figures 4.51 and 4.52 show 3D visualizations of the situation at t = 7.4 s and t = 15.3 s respectively.
+The response in this situation is shown in figures 4.54, 4.55 and 4.56.
+Figures 4.57 and 4.58 show 3D visualizations of the situation at t = 8.8 and t = 15.7 s respectively.
 These figures show that indeed the camera aim is pulled towards one side of torus.
 Also, they show the limit introduced by β .
 However, the camera aim does not settle in the initial direction and keeps rotating continuously until the limit is reached.

-One particular observation from figures 4.51 and 4.52 is that the camera is continuously gazing just above the torus.
+One particular observation from figures 4.57 and 4.58 is that the camera is continuously gazing just above the torus.
 This can be counter-intuitive, but can be explained by taking the FoV and the effect of β into account.
 The effect of β decreases the spring torque as it moves closer to the physical limit.
 This motion is in the same direction as the torus moves while the base motion progresses.
-The effect of the FoV (see figure 4.51) is that features around the edges of the FoV lie in the middle of the camera vertical axis, which partially compensate for the pull of the features in the middle of the visible part of the torus which is directed downwards.
-Figure 4.51 also shows that the camera is tilted, which is also an effect of β , as it becomes increasingly difficult to rotate in the negative tilt direction.
+The effect of the FoV (see figure 4.57) is that features around the edges of the FoV lie in the middle of the vertical image axis, which partially compensate for the pull of the features in the middle of the visible part of the torus which is directed downwards.
+Figure 4.57 also shows that the camera is tilted, which is also an effect of β , as it becomes increasingly difficult to rotate in the negative tilt direction.
 To compensate, the camera still tries to move closer to the features by panning to the left, which result in the tilted orientation of the camera.